WAP Systems and Labeled Subshifts: WAP systems

+for $\b$ a limit ordinal.
+Every $z^*_{\a}$ is orbit-closed by Lemma \ref{isolem2a} and so the sequence is increasing until it stabilizes at the minimum L-determined set which contains $A$.

-$\Box$ \begin{remark} A closed invariant set $K \subset X$ is an \emph{isolated invariant set} if there is an open set $U$ containing $K$ such that $K$ is the maximum invariant subset of $U$, i.e. $K = \bigcap_{i \in \Z} \ T^i(U)$.
+A closed invariant set $K \subset X$ is an \emph{isolated invariant set} if there is an open set $U$ containing $K$ such that $K$ is the maximum invariant subset of $U$, i.e. $K = \bigcap_{i \in \Z} \ T^i(U)$.
 If $\{ K_n \}$ is a decreasing sequence of closed invariant sets with intersection $K$ isolated, then $K_n \subset U$ implies $K_n = K$ and so eventually $K_n = K$.
 In an expansive system, like a subshift, any fixed point is an isolated invariant set.
-It thus follows from Proposition \ref{limitprop2} that if $X$ be a countable CT-WAP subshift with $\{e\}$ the unique minimal subset of $X$, then for any infinite sequence $p_1, p_2, \dots$ of elements of $A(X,T)$ there there exists an $n$ with $p_1p_2\cdots p_n(X) = \{e\}$. \end{remark}